MathisFederico/LearnRL/docs/agents/standard.rst

 | A :class:`~learnrl.control.Control` object uses the action_value to determine the policy or behavior of the agent.
 | An :class:`~learnrl.evaluation.Evaluation` object predicts the expected rewards from an experience given a behavior.

-| By default, when building a :class:`~learnrl.agents.StandardAgent`, it will not use DeepLearning (using a :class:`~learnrl.estimator.TableEstimator`)
+| By default, when building a :class:`~learnrl.agents.StandardAgent`, it will not use DeepLearning (using a :class:`~learnrl.estimators.TableEstimator`)
 | with :class:`~learnrl.control.Greedy` control and :class:`~learnrl.evaluation.QLearning` evaluation.

 Here is an example :